 scene, something that evokes a memory?
 Our SOWs are intended to,

 hopefully, inspire a poem in you the way something in "real" life does.

 Come up with poems, photos and art (loosely, very loosely) based on our

 SOWs and send 'em to email@example.com/.
 No deadlines; save those

 seeds for later if you want, when your Muse gets ornery and hides under

 the bed.
 (There's a huge list of past SOWs in the Calliope's Closet link.)

 Here's how to send stuff to MK:

-In sum, Medusa encourages poets of all ilk and ages to send their POETRY, PHOTOS and ART, as well as REVIEWS, RESOURCES and announcements of Northern California poetry events, to firstname.lastname@example.org for posting on this daily Snake blog.
+In sum, Medusa encourages poets of all ilk and ages to send their POETRY, PHOTOS and ART, as well as announcements of Northern California poetry events (or those accessible by Zoom from other areas) to email@example.com for posting on this daily Snake blog.
 Rights remain with the poets.
 Previously-published poems are okay for Medusa’s Kitchen, as long as you own the rights.
 (Please cite publication.)
-Medusa cannot vouch for the moral fiber of other publications, contests, etc. that she lists, however, so submit to them at your own risk.
+We'd prefer not to receive simultaneous submissions, though (it messes with the rights, and most publishers hate it.)
+Also—Medusa cannot vouch for the moral fiber of other publications, contests, etc. that she lists, so submit to them at your own risk.

 CARPE VIPERIDAE—Seize the Snake!